airshipit/airshipui/docs/source/developers.md

 [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) runs a single-node Kubernetes cluster for users looking to try out Kubernetes or develop with it day-to-day.
 Installation instructions are available on the kubernetes website: https://kubernetes.io/docs/tasks/tools/install-minikube/).
 If you are running behind a proxy it may be necessary to follow the steps outlined in the [How to use an HTTP/HTTPS proxy with minikube](https://minikube.sigs.k8s.io/docs/reference/networking/proxy/) website.

+### Docker on Windows

+The default Docker install on windows will attempt to enable Hyper-V.  Note: if you are using VirtualBox it cannot coexist with Hyper-V enabled at the same time.
+To build docker images you will have to shut down VirtualBox and enable Hyper-V for the build.
+You will need to disable Hyper-V to use VirtualBox after the images have been built.

 ### Issues with npm / npx and the electron go module
 It is possible that the airship ui will exit with an error code 1 when attempting to start the first time: